As a parent, don’t think of wintertime as something you have to survive. Think of it as different adventures waiting to happen.

 7. Go Sledding

-It’s not winter in Colorado without hopping on a sled and flying down The Hill.
-Several of Boulder’s public parks also have great sledding hills when they’re covered in snow.
+It’s not winter in Colorado without hopping on a sled and flying down a hill.
+Several of Boulder’s public parks have great sledding hills when they’re covered in snow.
 Tantra Park and Scott Carpenter Park are among the most exciting.

 8. Play Games

 Pinball is huge in Boulder County.
 Lyons Classic Pinball is one of the state leaders in the revamping of this classic hobby.
 There’s also the fun year-round arcade at the Gateway Park Fun Center.
+Tilt in Louisville has pinball and arcade games dating back to the ’60s.
+Quarters Bar and Arcade in Longmont has a self-serve drink line and tons of games.
 Press Play is a bar where you can play pinball, arcades, air hockey, pool and more, if you’re craving a brew with your game.
+Note: This one might be better for older “kids.”

 9. Indulge in a Sweet Treat

 Warm up with a sweet treat like handmade chocolate at Piece, Love and Chocolate or truffles from the Rocky Mountain Chocolate Factory right on the Pearl Street Mall.
-Boulder County is actually home to a handful of local chocolatiers and shops, including big-names Chocolove, Lift Chocolate, Coco-Licious (which claims to have healthy chocolate) and Robin Chocolates.
+Boulder County is actually home to a handful of local chocolatiers and shops, including big-names Chocolove, Lift Chocolate, Coco-Licious (which claims to have healthy chocolate that’s low glycemic, vegan and gluten-free) and Robin Chocolates.
 We’ve yet to meet a kid who didn’t want to visit a real-life Willy Wonka and taste his treats.

 10. Play at the Museum